May 6th, 2021 | Sterling

 - Set up a regular meeting schedule with teams and manager going forward

 - Get feedback from manager on progress

 The last 30 days of the plan is all about independence.
-As the employee starts taking on more responsibilities and working on bigger projects, they need to be more accountable to your work.
-The last month of the 90 Day plan includes the following:
+As the employee starts taking on more responsibilities and working on bigger projects, they need to be more accountable for their work.
+The last month of the 90 Day Plan includes the following:

 - Start working independently on projects

 - Be proactive and become more involved in the company

 - Touch base with manager for feedback about goals/metrics/KPIs going forward

 Implementing a 30/60/90 Day Plan will help to increase employee engagement while making sure the new employee understands their responsibilities and expectations from the first day.
 Companies with highly engaged workers have higher rates of customer satisfaction and fewer errors.
 Learn how onboarding doesn’t just happen on day one and more important onboarding tips by downloading Sterling’ eBook HR’s Guide to Onboarding: From Decision to Day One and Beyond.